DoctorWkt/CSCv2/Instructions.md

 I've numbered each line, and each line is described after the code.

 ```
+1. CLC				# Clear carry before the add
-1. LCA  7
+2. LCA  7
-2. LMB  10
+3. LMB  10
-3. ADDMB                           # B=B+7, flags set
+4. ADDMB                           # B=B+7, flags set
-4. LMB  10 | xzxC NOP              # Reload the digit if 0-9
+5. LMB  10 | xzxC NOP              # Reload the digit if 0-9
-5. LCA  3  | xzxC LCA  4
+6. LCA  3  | xzxC LCA  4
-6. DAB
+7. DAB
 ```

+1. Clear the carry so the ADDM won't be affected by a carry in.

-1. Load constant 7 into A. Why 7?
+2. Load constant 7 into A. Why 7?
 Read on.

-2. Load the nibble to print from location 10.
+3. Load the nibble to print from location 10.

-3. Add 7 to this nibble and store the result back in B. If the nibble was 0xa (10), then this becomes 17, except that this won't fit in the B register, so it becomes 0x1: the low nibble of ASCII 'A' (0x41).
+4. Add 7 to this nibble and store the result back in B. If the nibble was 0xa (10), then this becomes 17, except that this won't fit in the B register, so it becomes 0x1: the low nibble of ASCII 'A' (0x41).
    This will have set the carry (C) flag: in fact, any nibble value from